 Sometimes referred to as ORM, it can affect the perception of how people perceive a brand.
 Whether this means pushing negative reviews further down on search engine results or finding unhappy customers on social media and addressing their issues first hand, there are many things you can do turn a bad reputation into a good one.

-Of course, it’s better to work on maintaining a good online reputation than try to correct a bad one, but no one's perfect and an unfavorable situation can happen to even the best of brands.
+Of course, it’s better to work on maintaining a good online reputation than try to correct a bad one.
+However, no one's perfect and an unfavorable situation can happen to even the best of brands.

 Dominate your brand’s Google Search results